 RPRC:NCDHR is funded by the Centers for Disease Control and Prevention (CDC) through the Prevention Research Centers (PRC) Program.
 The PRC program is a network of academic researchers, public health agencies, and community members that conducts applied research in disease prevention and health promotion.
-NCDHR is administered by the Clinical and Translational Science Institute at the University of Rochester Medical Center.
+RPRC:NCDHR is located within the Clinical and Translational Science Institute at the University of Rochester Medical Center.

 - Deaf ASL users and people with hearing loss comprise distinct health disparity communities that are profoundly underserved and understudied relative to health.

 - Community based participatory research (CBPR) is well suited for health research with Deaf communities and communities of people with hearing loss.

 - Some health disparities experienced by Deaf people and people with hearing loss are related to lack of communication with sources of health information & healthcare.

 - Communication via sign language and other non-auditory channels can be greatly expanded and accessed through the use of readily available and evolving technologies.

 - Adaptation of evidence-based interventions to address major health issues with Deaf and hearing loss populations should be rigorously evaluated for efficacy, safety, and cost prior to dissemination.